 Besides branding rights, the deal sees Mastercard offer exclusive fan experience opportunities to its customers.

-The two parties last renewed their partnership in November 2019 in a “multi-year” agreement.
+The two parties last renewed their partnership in November 2019 in a multi-year agreement.

 In 2022, the two launched exclusive AO travel experiences for Mastercard holders.

-As part of the broader deal with skincare and cosmetic brand MECCA, their sunscreen product MECCA COSMETICA became the Official SPF of the 2026 Australian Open.
+As part of the Australian Open’s broader deal with skincare and cosmetic brand MECCA, the latter’s sunscreen offering MECCA COSMETICA is serving as the Official SPF of AO 2026 and is available at SPF Hut, the MECCA Pro Shop, and the MECCA COSMETICA SPF Studio.

-“At the Australian Open, Nexo will take centre stage through the Nexo Coaches Pod, with prominent branding on the AO’s on-court coach areas in Rod Laver Arena, Margaret Court Arena, John Cain Arena and Kia Arena. “
+At the Australian Open, Nexo enjoys visibility through the Nexo Coaches Pod, with prominent branding on the on-court coach areas in Rod Laver Arena, Margaret Court Arena, John Cain Arena, and Kia Arena also part of the agreement.

 Previously, it served as the tournament’s official precious metals partner in 2022 and crafted that year’s set of trophies.